shaoner/torti/README.md

 var myForm = Form({ hello: 'world', fields: myFields });
 ```

-* The *fields* property should be an array of Field
+* The *fields* property should be an array of [Field](https://github.com/shaoner/torti/blob/master/lib/README.md#Field)
-* You can also put whatever property you want in the form options
+* You can also put whatever property you want in the form options.
+For example, I choose to set a *method* and an *action* property, but these are completely independant from the API.

 When you want to validate your data, pass it to the form: